SanUSB/EspCloudUpdatePlatformIo/README.md

 After the update of the .bin file is finished and the microcontroller is automatically reset, the new verification code is sent to http://sanusb.org/espupdate/*YourProfile*/conf.php in order to confirm the update on the website.

 This project, the loop sketch function is practically free so you can implement your projects and be able to update them in a simple and remote way over the Internet.
-Tutorial: https://youtu.be/En_hFO5f4U8.
+Tutorial video: https://www.youtube.com/watch?v=zpY4lm-7KJs and https://www.youtube.com/watch?v=En_hFO5f4U8.

 *Have fun!*